electroglodyte/extender/README.md

-# Extender Travel Assistant
+# Extender MCP Server

-An MCP (Model Context Protocol) server with specialized tools for planning and organizing trips.
-This server provides Claude and other AI assistants with the ability to search for flights, find accommodations, plan transit to/from airports, and manage your travel calendar.
+An MCP (Model Context Protocol) server with specialized tools for planning and organizing trips, as well as managing tasks and projects.
+This server provides Claude and other AI assistants with the ability to search for flights, find accommodations, plan transit to/from airports, manage your travel calendar, and keep track of your tasks and projects.

 ## Features

+### Travel Tools
 - **Route Memory Tool**: Store and retrieve complex travel routes (e.g., Dublin → Paris → Valence connections)
 - **Flight Search Tool**: Search for flights across multiple platforms (Kayak.ie, EDreams)
 - **Dublin Transit Tool**: Plan journeys to and from Dublin Airport, optimized for your flight times
 - **Accommodation Search Tool**: Find places to stay on Booking.com, Airbnb, and more
 - **Calendar Integration Tool**: Add trips and reminders to Google Calendar, including check-in alerts

+### Task Management Tools
+- **Get Projects Tool**: Retrieve and filter projects from your database
+- **Get Tasks Tool**: Retrieve and filter tasks with various criteria
+- **Get Persons Tool**: Search and retrieve person records
+- **Create Task Tool**: Add new tasks to your projects
+- **Update Task Tool**: Modify existing tasks with new details

 ## Getting Started

 ### Prerequisites

 - Node.js v20 or higher
-- A Supabase account for storing preferences
+- A Supabase account for storing preferences, tasks, and projects
 - Claude Desktop (or another MCP-compatible AI assistant)

 ### Installation